turbot/guardrails-docs/docs/runbooks/getting-started-aws/connect-an-account/index.md

 ---
-title: "Connect an AWS account to Guardrails"
+title: Connect an AWS account to Guardrails
-template: Documentation
-nav:
-  title: Connect an AWS account to Guardrails"
+sidebar_label: Connect an AWS account to Guardrails
 ---